rosaguta/DIV-sound-doc/Writerside/topics/Learning Outcomes/1_Web_Application.md

 ## Backend

 The backend is made in c# with the web api template.
-The user doesnt directly interact with this page and the api is normally ran without the UI, but here you can see the different endpoints that are set up so the webapp (or other applications) can interact with it.
+The user doesn't directly interact with this page, and the api is normally ran without the UI, but here you can see the different endpoints that are set up so the webapp (or other applications) can interact with it.

 ![API.png](API.png)